 A Confidential and completely voluntary program, unless completion is required for your position.
 Only you decide whether or not to use the help.
-Life Solutions; Login information, Username: pghcity, Password: solutions.
-Go to the Life Solutions for over 60 helpful Skill Building exercises geared towards helping you grow personally and professionally.
+HealthAdvocate; Login information - Password: city of pittsburgh..
+Explore the link in red across the top of the page on resources, personal well being, relationships, financial, wellness, legal and personal growth.

 Eligible employees of the City of Pittsburgh can enroll in the City’s Flexible Spending Account Program.
 This annual program allows an employee to set aside funds for medical and other qualified expenses on a pre-tax basis.
 The FSA uses a Pre-Paid Debt card specifically for Healthcare Related costs.
-Your FSA can be used towards expenses like Co-payments, Co-insurance, Eye glass expenses, and Dental or Orthodontia.
+Your FSA can be used towards expenses like Co-payments, Co-insurance, eye glass, dental or orthodontia expenses.

 Eligible employees may participate in the City of Pittsburgh’s vision program through Vision Benefits of America (VBA).
 Available to employees are three levels of coverage; Basic, Enhanced and Premier.